Senior Deputy Editor, News Enterprise

-She has won two Sports Emmys and been nominated for four additional Emmys for her work as coordinating producer of content for ESPN.com.
+She has won a Peabody Award, a Murrow Award and two Sports Emmys for her work as an editor and coordinating producer of content for ESPN.com.
 She led the espnW team that produced the “Sister Survivors” roundtable, which received multiple Telly Awards and was part of ESPN’s 2018 Peabody Award for “Spartan Silence.”
 She has edited multiple stories selected for Best American Sports Writing, and stories written by the 2019 and 2020 recipients of the Dan Jenkins Medal for Excellence in Sportswriting.
 She was a senior deputy editor for ESPN The Magazine when it received a 2017 National Magazine Award for General Excellence.

-Janovy began her journalism career in 1988 at The Omaha World-Herald.
-Before joining ESPN, she was an assistant sports editor at The Charlotte Observer, where she oversaw NFL, NBA and enterprise coverage.
-Prior to Charlotte, she held reporting and editing positions in metro news and sports at The Omaha World-Herald and The Anniston Star.
+Janovy began her journalism career in 1988 at the Omaha World-Herald.
+Before joining ESPN, she was an assistant sports editor at the Charlotte Observer, where she managed NFL, NBA and enterprise coverage.
+Prior to Charlotte, she held reporting and editing positions in metro news and sports at the Omaha World-Herald and the Anniston Star.